Adiabatic Hydrodynamization and the Emergence of Attractors: a Unified Description of Hydrodynamization in Kinetic Theory: Scaling and adiabaticity

 To put this on a concrete footing, we now specialize to scaling phenomena in kinetic theory, and demonstrate how the intuitive picture we just described can be realized in terms of the AH framework.
 For the purposes of this discussion, we will consider a distribution function $f$ that is homogeneous in the spatial Milne coordinates $(\eta, {\bs x}_\perp)$ and symmetric under rotations in the ${\bs p}_\perp$ plane.
 Such a distribution function can be said to be ``scaling" if it takes the form

 for some time-dependent $A,B,$ and $C$, such that the rescaled distribution function $w = w(\zeta,\xi)$ is independent of time.
-If the dynamics of the system causes $f$ to generically fall into such a scaling form, $w$ can be viewed as a universal attractor.
+If the dynamics of the system causes $f$ to generically fall into such a scaling form with a universal underlying shape $w$, this $w$ can be viewed as an attractor.
 This is true in, for example, the bottom-up thermalization picture~\cite{Baier:2000sb}, in which the early-time dynamics of the system is described by the scaling form (\ref{eq:scalingform}) with

 where BMSS refers to the authors of~\cite{Baier:2000sb}.
 In this specific case, the ``scaling exponents"

 are time-independent with

 We see from \eqref{eq:scalingform} that the physical interpretation of the scaling exponents defined via \eqref{eq:scaling-exponents} is that they describe the instantaneous logarithmic rate of change of the typical occupancy and momentum scales in the distribution function: